Shropshire Union Railways and Canal Company: Takeovers

 By the autumn of 1846, the LNWR had offered to lease the Shropshire Union, and the directors felt that a guaranteed income from a powerful company was probably better than most other options.
-They agreed to the terms in December, and the LNWR obtained an Act of Parliament in June 1847 to authorise the arrangement.
+They agreed to the terms in December, and the LNWR obtained the Shropshire Union Railways and Canal Lease Act 1847 (10 & 11 Vict. c. cxxi) in July 1847 to authorise the arrangement.
 The Shrewsbury and Stafford Railway was opened on 1 June 1849, and lease payments began a month later on 1 July.
 The arrangement of the lease was not fully completed until 25 March 1857, but the LNWR, struggling with their own success, persuaded the Shropshire Union not to build any more railways, in exchange for a commitment to servicing the canal debts.
 The Shropshire Union thus lost its independence after a very short period, but continued to manage the canals under its control, and in this they had a remarkably free hand.

-By 1849, the plan to turn the canals into railways had been dropped, and the Company were leasing the Shropshire Canal, which ran from Wrockwardine Wood where there was a junction with the Trench branch of the Shrewsbury Canal, to Coalport, on the River Severn.
+By 1849, the plan to turn the canals into railways had been dropped, and the company were leasing the Shropshire Canal, which ran from Wrockwardine Wood where there was a junction with the Trench branch of the Shrewsbury Canal, to Coalport, on the River Severn.
 Following the Great Western Railway's take-over of the Shrewsbury and Birmingham's railway line through Oakengates and its branch from Madeley Wood to Lightmoor on 1 September 1854, the Shropshire Union manager, Robert Skey, recommended to the LNWR that the Shropshire Canal should be converted to a railway in January 1855, but no action was taken.
 However, after a series of breaches later that year and in 1856, the LNER were faced with spending £30,000 on repairing the canal.
-Instead, they obtained an Act of Parliament in 1857, which allowed them to buy the canal for £62,500, close the northern section from Wrockwardine Wood to the Windmill inclined plane, and build a railway line along its course.
+Instead, they obtained the London and North Western Railway Act 1857 (20 & 21 Vict. c. cviii), which allowed them to buy the canal for £62,500, close the northern section from Wrockwardine Wood to the Windmill inclined plane, and build a railway line along its course.
 The closure was delayed until 1 June 1858, and the railway branch to Coalport opened in mid-1861.